sys-bio/IridiumSimulator/README.md

    </tr>
 </table>

-Coming soon
+=Coming soon=

 Interactive desktop simulator (Windows/Mac) for systems biology.
 Built on top of the simulation engine [libroadrunner](https://github.com/sys-bio/roadrunner).

 Supports: Time course simulation, steady-state, realt-time interactive simulation, parameter scans, slider control, sensitivity analysis (MCA), and network structural analysis.

-Uses [antimony](https://github.com/sys-bio/antimony) format to enter models and is fully SBML compliant[SBML](https://github.com/sbmlteam/libsbml).
+It uses the [antimony](https://github.com/sys-bio/antimony) format to enter models and is fully SBML compliant[SBML](https://github.com/sbmlteam/libsbml).

 Here are some screenshots to show you what it looks like: